maxpiva/Nancy.Rest.Client/README.md

         {
             IExampleWithFiltering server=ClientFactory.Create<IExampleWithFiltering>("http://yourserver/api"); `

-            //Per example, you can ask the server to not serialize the IsProgrammer property using levels, limiting the Level to 0.
+            //Per example, you can ask the server to not serialize any property with level bigger than the number provided.
+            //Here we can filter the IsProgrammer property using levels.
             List<Person> persons=server.FilterWithLevel(0).GetPersons();
-            //Or remove the Attributes property using the ExcludeTags.
+            //Or remove the Attributes property using Tags.
             List<Person> persons=server.FilterWithTags(new string[] { "attr"}).GetPersons();

         }